cioccarellia/billing-protector/README.md

 Remember that a skilled hacker will always find a way to crack your code.
 This library is a harsh barrier that will stop the 99% of the other kiddies.

 # Setup
-BillingProtector uses jitpack as packages repository.
+BillingProtector uses [jitpack](https://jitpack.io/#AndreaCioccarelli/BillingProtector) as package repository.
-To use it you need to add the repository to your project build.gradle file:
+To use it you need to add that line to your project build.gradle file:
 ```gradle
 allprojects {
     repositories {